roliboy/shiba/README.md

 <br />

-## About The Project
+## About The Project [WIP]

 Shiba is your all-in-one webapp prototyping companion.
-A versatile and easy-to-use tool that can act as a static http server, proxy, rest api and many more
+A versatile and easy-to-use tool that can act as a static HTTP server, CORS proxy, REST API and more

 <!-- TL;DR of how it compares to other frameworks? -->
 <!-- shiba is intended to be used exclusively in the prototyping phase -->